Career opportunities with the Betty Irene Moore School of Nursing

 Doctorally prepared clinical faculty

-The Betty Irene Moore School of Nursing at UC Davis seeks up to four part-time and six full-time visionary educators to join the faculty team as an assistant, associate or full professor in the clinical professor series.
-The School of Nursing seeks doctorally prepared nurse or nurse practitioner educators to provide clinical education for the nurse practitioner and physician assistant programs as well as the new Master’s Entry Program in Nursing that is in development.
+The Betty Irene Moore School of Nursing at UC Davis seeks visionary educators to join the faculty team as an assistant, associate or full professor in the clinical professor series.
+The School of Nursing seeks doctorally prepared nurse or nurse practitioner educators to provide graduate-level education for the new Master’s Entry Program in Nursing that is in development as well as the existing nurse practitioner and physician assistant programs.

 Full-time doctorally prepared clinical faculty